virridity/Bedwars-metal-esp/README.md

-for roblox bedwars, to be used with the metal detector kit.
+to be used with the metal detector kit on roblox bedwars.